sunshuyao/DynamicBlurViewDemo/README.md

 # DynamicBlurViewDemo

-This is a real time dynamic blur view demo.\n
+This is a real time dynamic blur view demo.
 It includes 3 subsections:
   -UIVisualEffectView
   -VImage